No Platform

-No Platform, in the UK, is a form of student boycott where a person or organisation is denied a platform to speak.
+No Platform is a form of student boycott in the United Kingdom where a person or organisation is denied a platform to speak.
 The British National Union of Students (NUS) established its No Platform policy in April 1974.
 Like other No Platform policies, it asserts that no proscribed person or organisation should be given a platform to speak, nor should a union officer share a platform with them.
 The policy traditionally applies to entities that the NUS considers racist or fascist, most notably the British National Party, although the NUS and its liberation campaigns have policies refusing platforms to other people or organisations.
 The policy does not extend to students' unions who are part of NUS, although similar policies have also been adopted by its constituent unions.

 Policy content

 The No Platform policy, as defined in the NUS's articles of association, provides that no "individuals or members of organisations or groups identified by the Democratic Procedures Committee as holding racist or fascist views" may stand for election to any NUS position, or attend or speak at any NUS function or conference.
 Furthermore, officers, committee members, or trustees may not share a platform with any racist or fascist.
 The list of proscribed organisations, as of April 2015, includes the following organisations: